IbdotBoss/Benz-Plug/README.md

 Implements functions for various functionalities.
 Offers a menu-driven interface for user interaction.
 Optionally utilizes dynamic memory allocation and data structures like maps for efficiency.

-Getting Started:
+# Getting Started:

-Clone the repository: git clone https://github.com/<your_username>/car-sales-management (replace <your_username> with your GitHub username).
+# Clone the repository: git clone https://github.com/IbdotBoss/benz-plug.
-Open the project in your preferred C++ IDE.
+Open the project in your preferred C IDE.
 Compile and run the program.

 Note:

 This project is for educational purposes and may require further development for real-world applications.